pepeien/portfolio/README.md

 ]
 ```

-Now you are ready to use the project, just issue a `npm start` and you're good to go
+Now you are ready to use the project, just issue a `npm run dev` and you're good to go

 ## About the Project